TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-workspacedeletioninsight.md

 ## **Recommended Steps**

 1. Login to portal and navigate to databricks workspace <!--$Resourcename-->[Resourcename]<!--/$Resourcename-->
-2. Click on Managed Resource Group
+2. Click on "Managed Resource Group"
-3. Click on 'Locks' to check if there are any locks on Managed Resource Group.
+3. Click on "Locks" and check if there are any locks on the Managed Resource Group
-4. If there are no locks, delete Managed Resource Group.
+4. If there are no locks, delete the Managed Resource Group
-5. Try deleting workspace by clicking "Delete" button.
+5. Try deleting workspace by clicking "Delete" button